creativetorch/hide-email-on-webpage-small-javascript/README.md

 Change "updateuser" (1 reference) and "updatehost.com" (in 2 places) for your desired user and email-domain address.
-The script will add "@" and put everything together.
+The script will add "@" and put everything together and print your full email address on a webpage.
+Place the script where you want the email address displayed.

 var userid = "updateuser";